 The following table shows the simulation of contributions based on the actual (EESILC) or simulated (EUSILC) indicator of participation (lpm), simulated indicator of continuation of contributions (lpm01) in 2010 and 2011, birth year (dag), employment income (yem) and relevant contribution rates.

-T 11 00 O (1) (1) (1) .
-1 Table 29.
-Contributions to to the funded pension scheme in 2009-2011
+Table 29.
+Contributions to the funded pension scheme in 2009-2012